TANofX/model-training/README.md

 This project is still undergoing rapid development.
 Things that will hopefully change soon:

-* More configuration of training parameters in `config.kdl`
 * Customize name of model instead of using `best` and generate matching labels file.
 * Instructions for creating a model in Roboflow.
 * Instructions for using a model not from Roboflow.
 * Instructions for using CUDA on Nvidia cards.
-* Use GNU make.

 ## Prerequisites